 We have addressed zeros, and now let us look at 1.

 The Ratio and Proportion Method has been around for years and is one of the oldest methods utilized in drug calculations (as cited in Boyer, 2002)[Lindow, 2004].
 Addition principals is a problem-solving technique that has no bearing on this relationship, only multiplication, and division are used to navigate through a ratio and proportion problem, not adding.
 An example listed below will provide a better explanation using a fraction or a colon format:

 A provider orders lorazepam 4 mg IV Push now for a CIWA score of 25.
 There are 2 mg/mL vials on hand.
 How many milliliters are required to carry out the ordered dose?

 In colon format, one would use H:V::D:X and multiply means DV and Extremes HX.

 A 2016 study evaluated the role confidence plays in overall arithmetic in drug calculation skills.
 Study participants attended remedial math classes from a wide range of educational backgrounds and age dynamics seeking a first degree in nursing, a foundation degree, or post-registration courses (Shelton, 2016).
-The study revealed one-third of students feel a lack of confidence which originated in an earlier stage of education dating back to a primary school environment (Shelton, 2016).
-The study concluded that confidence plays a role in dosage calculations and overall performance of mathematical calculations and can be improved in an environment that fosters a deep-learning approach (Shelton, 2016).
+The study revealed one-third of students feel a lack of confidence, which originated in an earlier stage of education dating back to a primary school environment (Shelton, 2016).
+The study concluded that confidence plays a role in dosage calculations and the overall performance of mathematical calculations and can be improved in an environment that fosters a deep-learning approach (Shelton, 2016).

-High-risk medications such as heparin and insulin often require a second check on dosage amounts by more than one provider before administration of the drug.
+High-risk medications such as heparin and insulin often require a second check on dosage amounts by more than one provider before the administration of the drug.
 Follow institutional policies and recommendations on the double-checking of dose calculations by another licensed provider.